papermerge/documentation/src/User's Manual/ocr.rst

 language of respective document.
 Choosing ocr language for each and every document uploaded is tedious - instead, in preferences a default OCR Language is set - and that language is applied for each uploaded document.

+In order to set default OCR language, go to User Menu -> Preferences -> OCR -> Language

 Status Indicator